 With the doubts in industry and trade based on compliance and interpretation of the provisions which have been introduced recently, there are further clarifications introduced by the Central Board of Direct Taxes through circular 17/2020 on Sept.
 29, 2020, and press release on Sept 30, 2020.

 This guide lists all the obligations and compliances on the seller’s part along with a detailed list of actions that should be performed by the seller before the effect of provisions.
-Here are some of the FAQs to clarify all our doubts about TCS on sale of goods –
+Here are some of the FAQs with practical solutions to clarify all our doubts about TCS on sale of goods –

 Different Rates Applicable Under Different Categories